johnsyweb/johnsyweb.github.io/_posts/2020-06-03-cardiac-arrest-survivor.markdown

 Day](https://www.worldwhiskyday.com/) but I don't recall saying this out loud.
 Funny how the brain works!

-I wad tired and drowsy after becoming conscious. _K_ helped me eat some cold custard in the Coronary Care Unit (CCU) ward to try to boost my energy levels.
+I was tired and drowsy after becoming conscious. _K_ helped me eat some cold custard in the Coronary Care Unit (CCU) ward to try to boost my energy levels.
 I slept well that night.